-It is a new concept of the enterprise what we have in front, where ‘community organising’ and ‘people mobilization’ skills will be a premium, and traditional MBA management may remain but as a commodity.
+It is a new concept of the enterprise what we have in front of us, where ‘community organising’ and ‘people mobilization’ skills will be a premium, and traditional MBA management may remain but as a commodity.
 We will send people to understand and participate in social movements, as a way to skill them for leadership positions in the company.
 We will not send them to a Leadership Course in a Business School.
-We will hire people who have built something ( a football club, a petition, a youth centre, an association, a club) as a premium, and we will have the ones who ‘can do a job’ as a commodity.
+We will hire people who have built something (a football club, a petition, a youth centre, an association) as a premium, and we will have the ones who ‘can do a job’ as a commodity.

 I am not worried about the super-digitalization-super-transformation taking away jobs for the robots.
 I am worried about humans thinking that the answers are more skilling of the last Century, or this one, a la Big Business School.

-Business will have more leaders coming from charities, from the army, from ex-diplomats in war zones, from social movements, from people who know how to navigate life and bringing others with them.
+Business will have more leaders coming from charities, from the army, from ex-diplomats in war zones, from social movements, from people who know how to navigate life and bring others with them.

 I am convinced.
-This not disruptive innovation or innovative disruption or any other clever business speak.
+This is not disruptive innovation or innovative disruption or any other clever business speak.
 It is survival, or prolonged agony trying to steer a ship that suddenly seems to have a life of its own.
-If done well, it’s is success, exponential one.
+If done well, it’s success, an exponential one.

-Behavioural Economics, Social Movements, Viral Change, Network Theory, Political and Social Campaigning, Large Scale Social Interventions, Design, Digital Activism, Voluntarism, all are in, and fresh.
+Behavioural Economics, Social Movements, Viral Change™ , Network Theory, Political and Social Campaigning, Large Scale Social Interventions, Design, Digital Activism, Voluntarism, all are in, and fresh.
 Traditional economics, traditional management, linear Kotter-ian change, academic ‘research’, mechanistic employee (happiness) engagement and old Business School lenses are out.
-Tired, aged, looking sad, desperate for a retirement.
+Tired, aged, desperate for a retirement.